18F/18f.gsa.gov/_posts/2016-05-13-how-18f-handles-information-security-and-third-party-applications.md

 (an independent part of our agency, entrusted with carefully inspecting agency operations) [published a report](https://www.gsaig.gov/sites/default/files/ipa-reports/Alert%20Report-GSA%20Data%20Breach%205.12.16.pdf) on a mistake made in the configuration of Slack, an online chat tool we use.
 We discovered and remedied this issue a couple of months ago.
-We did a full investigation and to our knowledge **no sensitive information was shared inappropriately.**

 To help explain what happened and what this means, we’ll share more detail about the technical background behind the problem and how we took